m4ttsch/omscs-notes-notes/information-security/firewalls.md

 The third line of defense consists of the attack-resilient technologies that enable the most valuable system components to survive attacks.
 For example, a server is a collection of diversified subsystems with different implementations.
 At least one of these subsystems will not be susceptible to an attack since an attack typically exploits specific vulnerabilities that may be present on some, but not all, components.

 ## What is a Firewall?
-To motivate the need for firewalls, let’s first take a high-level tour of a typical enterprise network.
+To motivate the need for firewalls, let's first take a high-level tour of a typical enterprise network.

 An enterprise network is part of the Internet.
 It typically has an internal, trusted intranet that only the employees can access.
 At a bank, for example, the trusted part of the network holds the internal email server and the systems that process financial transactions.